Farfield: History and traditions

 Farfield was the third new boarding house to be built at the school, following its move from the town centre to the Cromer Road at the beginning of the 20th century, in a surge of renewal and expansion at Gresham's led by George Howson.
 Completed in 1911, it was shortly followed by a new school chapel.

 The first housemaster, Major J. C. Miller, and boys were transferred from a smaller house called Bengal Lodge.
 The school magazine noted that a useful donkey was being kept in an outbuilding at Farfield.

 The young Benjamin Britten recorded his life at Farfield in the 1920s and 1930s in his diaries.
 In 1929, he mentions that the house then had two "sickrooms" of its own.
 He commented that the Honours System was a positive failure, as "It is no good trying the Honours System on boys who have no honour."

 The school was evacuated to Newquay in Cornwall during the years 1940–1945, but the division into houses was continued there, and Farfield occupied the Pentire Hotel.
 There were thus some Farfield boys who never set foot in the house.

 The traditions of the house include an Entertainment, held every March, which features music, sketches, and dramatic scenes.
 The ritual of House Prayers is maintained in Farfield on three evenings of the week.
 This is a short evening service, organised by the prefects, which consists of a hymn, a reading, and a prayer, and concludes with the familiar mantra "Goodnight Boys".

 The symbol of Farfield is an owl.
+This dates from 1949, when the wife of the housemaster, Mr Andrew Bruce Douglas, pointed out how much a wooden owl belonging to a boy called Simpson looked like her husband, and it was adopted as the house mascot.

-Features
+On 24 September 2011, Farfield marked its centenary, with events attended by 160 old boys and four old housemasters.
+After Evensong in the School Chapel, a Farfield Broadcasting House entertainment was led by Paddy O'Connell, followed by a banquet in Big School.